 FanDuel also made its bones in DFS, but the company has branched out and taken the sports betting marketplace by storm.
 It provides a user-friendly sportsbook and app, with fantastic ongoing promotions and more.
 World Series odds at FanDuel can be a little looser than they are at DraftKings with major value opportunities up and down the board.

-Use BetMGM Sportsbook online in: VA, MI, NJ, CO, TN, WV, NV, PA, IN & IA
+Use BetMGM Sportsbook online in: DC, VA, MI, NJ, CO, TN, WV, NV, PA, IN & IA

 The MGM brand is kind of a big deal, and the same holds true for BetMGM Sportsbook.
 MLB and World Series futures are just a couple of the myriad betting markets you can find.
 To get started, click on the link below to claim your bonus, create an account and download the sportsbook app for your iPhone or Android phone.